ellaism/ellaism.org/mining.md

 ### All Pools

-Other pools might also have advantage in their setup or shares of mining fees.
+Other pools may also have advantages in their setup or shares of mining fees.

 * [Ethash-coins.ru](http://ella.ethash-coins.ru)
 * [2zo.pw](http://ellaism.2zo.pw)